Diaphteiros/landscaper/docs/usage/Blueprints.md

 A template execution must return a YAML document with at least the top-level node `deployItems`.
 It is expected to contain a list of deployitem specifications.
+Other nodes in the document are ignored.
-These specification will then be mapped to final _DeployItems_ by the _Landscaper_.
+These specifications will then be mapped to final _DeployItems_ by the _Landscaper_.

 **Example rendered document**:
 ```yaml